nex3/perspective-el/README.md

 - `p`, `<left>` — `persp-prev`: Switch to previous perspective
 - `m` — `persp-merge`: Temporarily merge the buffers from one perspective into another
 - `u` — `persp-unmerge`: Undo the effects of a `persp-merge`
+- `g` — `persp-add-buffer-to-frame-global`: Add buffer to a frame-specific "global" perspective
 - `C-s` — `persp-state-save`: Save all perspectives in all frames to a file
 - `C-l` — `persp-state-load`: Load all perspectives from a file